All Episodes

 Remember, this provocation was aimed at us, nobody else.

-We have some very capable people that can negotiate a deal that looks something like this.
+And I think face-to-face talks, we have some very capable people that can negotiate a deal that looks something like this.

-I'm not a sophisticated Northeastern knife a league.
+I'm not a sophisticated Northeastern knifey leaguer.

-But this this is this is mind-boggling to me.
+But this is mind-boggling to me.

-Direct talks.
+Direct talks, direct talks.

-Uh I mean, let me think of an analogy to what this would be like.
+I mean, let me think of an analogy to what this would be like.

-And I'll tell you it's not working because George W. Bush hasn't said a word about North Korea today, and this is on purpose.
+And I'll tell you, it's not working because George W. Bush hasn't said a word about North Korea today, and this is on purpose.

 He got Condoleezza Rice doing it.